ozzono/articles/skill-assessment/skill-assesment_en.md

 ## An entire project shared through a Git repository

 Also known only as a code challenge, it's a flexible way to evaluate candidates' technical knowledge.
 The technical team describes what should be developed, and the candidate shares the result using code versioning tools like Github.
 However, this comprehensive evaluation can be slow and take around a week.
 This approach can discourage candidates and generate workload, especially if they are in simultaneous recruitment processes.
 Additionally, the candidate may have developed something similar in a previous challenge, which can make the evaluation less effective.
 Therefore, checking the candidate's GitHub history before starting the process is recommended, as described here.
 Analyzing the repositories shared by the candidate can make the recruitment process much faster without giving up technical requirements.
+Still regarding this type of validation, it is important to remember that nothing guarantees that the shared code was actually written by the candidate, it could be a copy from any other repository or, as we recently saw, from code generation tools.

 #### Pros